JetBrains/kotlin/translator/README.md

 To execute the generated code you should use should link your code with kotlin native runtime.
 By default, you can find the appropriate library at
 `../kotstd/build/stdlib_x86.ll`

+If this file is missing you can assemble it yourself

+    $  cd ../kotstd && make clean && make

 For linking, run the following command

     $  llvm-link-3.6 -S $(KOTLIN_NATIVE_RUNTIME) $(COMPILED_LLVM_CODE)